Ireland – Leprechauns and Celtic magic

 We will have the whole day to explore these landscapes that have been revered as sacred for over 5,000 years.

 Own arrangements for dinner.
-Overnight at Killeen House.
-Killarney.
+Overnight at Kells Hotel.

-Depart for Dublin airport (1 hr) for outbound flights
+Depart for Dublin airport for connecting flights or private time in Dublin

 Included in the tour price:

 A full list of Spiritual Quest Journeys terms and conditions is available on the terms and conditions page of www.spiritualquestjourneys.com Specific terms and conditions relating to this tour are as follows: